"Unity in Diversity"Note

-- Recently, PT Pindad starts manufacturing an assault rifle called the SS2, which looks like an M16 with AK gas block, reversed front sight and slightly different detachable carrying handle (Indonesians aren't too big on originality).
+- Recently, PT Pindad starts manufacturing an assault rifle called the SS2, which looks like an M16 with AK gas block, reversed front sight and slightly different detachable carrying handle.
 It's considered a lot more reliable than the previous model.

-- They own several French AMX light tanks, as main battle tanks aren't suitable for the Indonesian streets* .
-They also operate BTR-80 AP Cs and V-150 Commando IFVs.
-Early Cold War-era British armored cars also appear occassionally.
+- They own several French AMX light tanks, as main battle tanks aren't suitable for the Indonesian streets.
+It's more likely due to the abundance of rainforests, which slows most MB Ts down.
+They also operate BTR-80 APCs and V-150 Commando IFVs.
+Early Cold War-era British armored cats also appear occassionally.
 Land Rover Defenders and Singapore's Flyer are used by both the police and the army, sometimes mounted with anti-aircraft guns or Singapore's CIS automatic grenade launchers.
 The South African Casspir is used by the police.
-Also, the older BTR AP Cs are very very rickety, some of them sank during amphibious assault trainings.
 The military has recently decided to buy a relatively large quantity of Leopard mk2 tanks from the Dutch government at bargain bin prizes, which faced opposition from the House of Representatives who claimed such heavy tanks are not suitable for Indonesian soil.
 Some consider that kind of reasoning as a load of crap, however, and claims that the House are against it because the purchase is done government to government, eliminating the role of brokers who usually 'fund' some House members.

 - They have F-16 and Su-27 fighters.
 They also have A-4 Skyhawk and OV-10 Bronco ground attack crafts, but don't like to admit it, the former because they were bought from Israel, and the latter because they were bought for COIN operations in East Timor.
-The TNI AU is the second military force outside of the US to operate the C-130 Hercules cargo planes, though all of them are very very very very very rickety.
-They have several (presumably rickety) black Mi-24 Hind gunships.
+The TNI AU is the second military forces outside of the US to operate the C-130 Hercules cargo planes.
+They have several black Mi-24 Hind gunships.
 The Mi-8 Hip helicopter is used by both the army and the police.
 The navy owns several types of naval helicopters, mostly British.

 - The Broncos have been pulled from service and the Air Force has been thinking of getting their hands on a Super Tucano for a while.
 There's also been talks of cooperating with South Korea in a joint venture to produce a new 4.5th generation fighter, or get some new T-50s which were recently unveiled.